 cci task info.

 CumulusCI ships with many standard tasks and flows.
-The following commands list all available tasks and flows for a project:
+In addition, your project might have one or more MetaDeploy plans.
+The following commands list all available tasks, flows, and plans for a project:

-The tasks and flows listed are specific to the project directory that you’re in when you run the command.
+The tasks, flows, and plans listed are specific to the project directory that you’re in when you run the command.

 For example, if you have a custom flow defined in your

 cumulusci.yml file for Project A, it will only be listed if you run

 cci flow list in Project A’s root directory.